santureddy/AWS-SAA-C02-Course/README.md

 VPC is a virtual network inside of AWS.
 A VPC is within 1 account and 1 region which makes it regionally resilient.
 A VPC is private and isolated until decided otherwise.
+Two Types of VPC's exist :-
+ - Default VPC
+ - Custom _VPC's_

-One default VPC per region.
+  VPC per region.
 Can have many custom VPCs which are all private by default.

 #### Default VPC Facts